department-of-veterans-affairs/va.gov-team/products/caregivers/10-10EZ/Short form flow research/research-plan.md

 **Participant pool should strive for the following breakdown**

+- Disability rating of 50% or higher: minimum of 80% of participants
 - Age: minimum of 50% over age 55
-- Veterans with a disability rating of 50% or higher:	minimum of 80% of participants

 **Participant pool should in diverse in**